African Hebrew Israelites in Israel: Institutions

-Another international institution founded by the Hebrew Israelites of Jerusalem is the African Hebrew Development Agency (AHDA).
-AHDA is a non-governmental organization (NGO) which operates primarily on the African continent.
+The African Hebrew Development Agency (AHDA), also, is a non-governmental organization which operates primarily on the African continent.
 It specializes in "providing technical assistance, training and consultancy in essential areas... such as health, agriculture, rural development, environmental maintenance and related fields."
 The AHDA has also collaborated with indigenous African organizations to help mobilize the African Boreholes Initiative (ABI).
 ABI is a social enterprise built around the need to provide clean water to local African villages that would be otherwise incapable of accessing it.

-Cultural diplomacy
+Outreach

 In April 2011, Ben Ammi led a seven-member delegation to South Africa to engage in discussions with Zulu king Goodwill Zwelithini and the South African government in an attempt to explore options of replicating the "Dimona Model" for community development in that country.